 The draft variation includes the proposed insertion of item 57A in Schedule 1 to authorise these transmitters.
 A maximum effective isotropic radiated power (EIRP) of 25 mW is proposed in line with existing item 63AB in Schedule 1 of the LIPD class licence.
 However, a higher maximum spectral density of 10 mW, compared with 1.25 mW in item 63AB, a maximum channel bandwidth of 20 MHz, a maximum EIRP density for out-of-band emissions below 5925 MHz of -37 dBm/MHz and a minimum of 15 hopping frequencies are proposed to align with European arrangements.

-IEEE 802 LMSC notes that ACMA have formed the proposal based on the preliminary view, informed by studies in Europe and the UK and no specific coexistence studies have been provided by ACMA.
+It appears that the proposal may be related to preliminary study from Europe and the UK, and IEEE 802 LMSC is unaware of completed supporting coexistence studies..
 While IEEE 802 LMSC supports revision of regulation for very low power devices to facilitate a broader range of applications, we observe that the introduction of higher power spectral density for narrowband frequency hopping devices may potentially introduce excessive interference into IEEE 802.11 based Wi-Fi devices.
 ETSI BRAN is currently in the final phase of development of the compliance specification (EN 303 687), which includes requirements for narrowband operation with higher spectral density.
 Mechanisms specific to narrowband devices to ensure effective and efficient use of the band is still to be defined and further studies are likely to be conducted on this topic to serve as input into a future revision of EN 303 687.
 For this reason, IEEE 802 LMSC recommends postponing the details of narrowband operation with higher spectral density to after such detailed studies are conducted.

-IEEE 802 LMSC would like to use this opportunity to also comment on Item 63AA for Low Power Indoor operation and request for an explicit clarification that Low Power Indoor clients in this band can connect to an access point or another client device and may or may not be battery powered.
-This clarification is consistent with European Decision (20)01 and UK regulatory requirement for license exempt operation in the 6 GHz band to enable Client to Client operation.
+IEEE 802 LMSC would like to use this opportunity to also comment on Item 63AA for Low Power Indoor operation and request an explicit clarification that Low Power Indoor clients in this band can connect to an access point or another client device and may or may not be battery powered.
+This clarification is consistent with European Decision (20)01 and UK regulatory requirement for license-exempt operation in the 6 GHz band to enable Client to Client operation.

 Conclusion